AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    The Aviatrix Controller must be launched on a public subnet.
 If this is the first time you launch Aviatrix Controller, select the default setting **New** for IAM Role Creation.
 If Aviatrix IAM role has been created before, select **aviatrix-role-ec2** for IAM Role Creation.
 The Aviatrix Controller instance is termination protected.
 ..

  2.9.
-Leave the `Controller Size` at `t2.large` and keep the `IAM role creation` at "New" unless you have already created the Aviatrix roles.
+Leave the `Controller Size` at `t2.large` and keep the `IAM role creation` at "New" unless you have already created the Aviatrix IAM roles.

  2.10.
 Click `Next`